 The Riu Maldivas resort provides inclusive non-motorised water sports such as snorkelling, paddleboard, pedalo and kayaking.
 The Riu Palace also gives you a free scuba taster (in the pool), worth taking up if this is your first time doing it.
 The water centre is alongside a kids club on the Riu Atoll side.
 Additionally, the Riu Palace Maldivas has a wellness centre, 24-hour fitness centre and optional beauty treatments and spa facilities.

 Excursions and tours

-All Maldives resorts offer a wide range of excursions and tours, such as jet skiing, scuba diving, boat trips to uninhabited islands, snorkelling in the deep sea, and dolphin-watching tours.
-Some of these tours are shared with other travellers; however, you can also book private tours.
+All Maldives resorts offer various excursions and tours, such as jet skiing, scuba diving, boat trips to uninhabited islands, snorkelling in the deep sea, and dolphin-watching tours.
+Some tours are shared with other travellers; however, you can also book private tours.

-However, you will only have to swim a few meters out and find coral reefs bustling with colourful fish.
+However, you only have to swim a few meters out and find coral reefs bustling with colourful fish.
 The best place to snorkel at the Riu hotel & resort is at the far end of Riu Atoll.
-The reef here is amazing and you will spot reef shark, rays and even turtles if you’re lucky enough.
+The reef here is amazing, and you will spot reef sharks, rays and even turtles if you’re lucky enough.

-In the blue waters of the deep sea, there are even more species of fish.
+In the blue waters of the deep sea, there are even more fish species.
 However, it is sad to see coral reefs so severely eroded, and it is a reminder to use safe ocean lotions to minimise the effect on the Indian Ocean sea life.

-It isn’t the Maldives without there being many different packages for honeymooners, engagements, and weddings.
-I often saw romantic private tables on the Riu Palace beach, amongst the palm trees with soft lighting illuminating the beautifully decorated flowers.
+The Maldives have many packages for honeymooners, engagements, and weddings.
+I often saw romantic private tables on the Riu Palace beach, amongst the palm trees, with soft lighting illuminating the beautifully decorated flowers.
 While you can book these things, the location itself is romantic.
-You really don’t have to do anything elaborate for the Maldives to feel special.
+So, you don’t have to do anything elaborate for the Maldives to feel special.